dotBeginner Hockey Info

 For purposes of this rule, all minor and major penalties will add the actual PIM to the cumulative total.
 A misconduct penalty, a game misconduct, and a match penalty will all result in 10 minutes of PIM being added to the cumulative penalty minutes total.

-h.
-Appeals: All appeals must be submitted in writing to the PHA and will be considered by the proper authorities.
+G. Appeals: All appeals must be submitted in writing to the PHA and will be considered by the proper authorities.
 Changes to the above stated rules or previous decisions of the proper authorities shall be made only if it can be proven that a mistake as to fact or reasonableness was made.

-i.
-Referee Evaluations: The referee evaluations may be completed from the IHONC web site, which is linked to the PHA web site.
+H. Referee Evaluations: The referee evaluations may be completed from the IHONC web site, which is linked to the PHA web site.
 From the PHA web site’s front page, the link to the referee evaluation page can be found toward the bottom of the left column.
 This information is collected by IHONC, the referee association, and the information is stored and tabulated in their computer.
 The software being used by IHONC will allow all the information to be presented in a format that will facilitate proper evaluation of individual referees and point to corrective measures that might be needed either individually or as a group.

 2-10 PROTESTS

-b.
-Rule Interpretation: Teams may protest the interpretation of any rule by the referee but not the judgment of the referee.
+B. Rule Interpretation: Teams may protest the interpretation of any rule by the referee but not the judgment of the referee.
 A protest must be made to the referee prior to the commencement of play following the protested action.
 Protests must be submitted in writing to the PHA.

-c.
-Rulings: The PHA will rule on the viability of all submitted protests in a timely fashion.
+C. Rulings: The PHA will rule on the viability of all submitted protests in a timely fashion.
 If a protest is upheld, the results of the game will not change (due to the logistics involved in renting ice).
 However, all the information included in the protest will be submitted to IHONC, the referee association, for evaluation of the referee in question.

 PACIFIC HOCKEY ASSOCIATION